Tutorial: Get started with Amazon EC2 Linux instances

 Step 1: Launch an instance

-You can launch a Linux instance using the AWS Management Console as described in the following procedure.
-This tutorial is intended to help you launch your first instance quickly, so it doesn't cover all possible options.
-For more information about the advanced options, see Launch an instance using the Launch Instance Wizard.
-For information about other ways to launch your instance, see Launch your instance.
+You can launch an EC2 instance using the AWS Management Console as described in the following procedure.
+This tutorial is intended to help you quickly launch your first instance, so it doesn't cover all possible options.

 To launch an instance